€3,800 – €4,800

 Finally, Bhutan is committed to sustainable tourism, and visitors can be assured that their trip will have a positive impact on the environment and local communities.
 The country has strict tourism regulations, which help preserve its unique culture and environment for future generations.

-Bhutan offers limited visas for visitors so for that reason Namaste Nomad asks all interested candidates to book this trip in advance.
+Bhutan offers limited visas for visitors, so Namaste Nomad asks all interested candidates to book this trip in advance.

 Itinerary